 4. Blur your meeting video background

 If you use Teams for video meetings, this might sound familiar.
-Your home office is a mess and you need to join this video call.
+Your home office is a mess and you need to join this video call and still project professionalism.
 Two solutions for that: first off, you can use the Background Settings function (item 3 above) to blur your video background right on from the meeting setup or the meeting controls.
 The second solution is way more elegant : use a virtual background (we’ll go through the process later).

 If for some reason, the Background setting button seems inactive in the Meeting Setup panel; make sure you turn on your video camera first.

 When you and other meeting participants join an audio or video Teams meeting from the same room, you will hear annoying echoes.
 You can easily get rid of the echo by hitting the Audio off button in the Meeting Setup panel (show above as item 4).

 One important capability of Teams that you might want to use from the get-go is the ability to record a meeting.
 You can initiate a recording from the Meeting control panel as shown below.
 The recording itself is then kept in Microsoft Stream, and you can easily share the recording as a link in a Channel conversation (or by email if needed).

 Once the meeting is done, you’ll receive an email with a link to your recording in Microsoft Stream.

 If you initiated your meeting from the channel, a link to the recording will be also made available as a post in the respective channel.